linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 An **equity instrument** (also called a **residual claim** ) obligates the issuer

-- f the financial asset to pay the holder an amount based on earnings, if approved by the board of directors, after holders of debt instruments have been paid.
+of the financial asset to pay the holder an amount based on earnings, if approved by the board of directors, after holders of debt instruments have been paid.
 Common stock is an example of an equity instrument.
 A partnership share in a business is another example.